Installing and onboarding Renovate into repositories¶

 - Edit your Renovate configuration file

-- Validate your config by running
+- Validate your config

 - If the improved config passes the validation, merge the branch into your mainline branch